-Table 1 shows that for women ages 19-34 in Anne Arundel county, NAICS industry subsector code 722 (food services and drinking places) is ranked first in the average number of quarterly new hires of women in that age group.
-Of the top industries presented in Table 1, 90% are shared by both age groups.
-Industry subsector code 445 (food and beverage stores) appears for women ages 19-24, but not for women ages 25-34.
-Conversely, industry subsector code 623 (nursing and residential care facilities) appears in the top ten industries for women aged 25-34, but not for women ages 19-24.
-This indicates the two age groups share 90% of the top ten industries.
+Table 1 shows that for women ages 19-34 in Anne Arundel county, NAICS industry subsector code 722 (food services and drinking places) is ranked first in the average number of quarterly new hires of women for both age groups.
+Of the top industries presented in Table 1, 80% are shared by both age groups, down from 90% the previous year.
+This indicates hiring is becoming more diverse in terms of industry in Anne Arundel County.
+Industry subsector codes 445 (food and beverage stores) and 812 (personal and laundry services) appears for women ages 19-24, but not for women ages 25-34.
+Conversely, industry subsector codes 623 (nursing and residential care facilities), and 622 (hospitals) appear in the top ten industries for women aged 25-34, but not for women ages 19-24.
+This means the two age groups share 80% of the top ten industries hiring women in the area.